Intilery/intilery.github.io/docs/tag/marketing_prefs_hosting.md

 If a custom version of this page is required, it can be self-hosted.

+# What the page will need to do
+ * Retrieve marketing preferences for the customer using a http GET
+ * Render a list of channels and subscription categories on the page
+ * Update the marketing preferences for the customer by building a new preferences object and performing a http POST

 ## Page URL
 The default page is hosted at: https://marketingprefs.intilery.com/content?s=aW50aWxlcnk6bWFya2V0aW5nOjg1MWZlMjM1LWY3MTEtNGVkZS05N2ZkLWFhOWUxNWIzOTg0YQ==